OleksandrBuchek/ng-concepts/articles/functional-polymorphic-components.md

 ```

-2. `ngComponentOutletInputs` Input Property on `NgComponentOutlet` directive: This property allows you to pass an object containing input values directly to a dynamically rendered component via the ngComponentOutlet directive.
+2. `ngComponentOutletInputs` Input Property on `NgComponentOutlet` directive: This property allows you to pass an object containing input values directly to a dynamically rendered component via the `NgComponentOutlet` directive.
 The inputs provided this way are properly bound to the component instance, and change detection is automatically managed, ensuring that components using the `OnPush` strategy are marked for check when necessary:

 ```ts
 @Component({